appacademy/SWEO-Part-Time-Resources/3-Module/2-week/3-day/README.md

 - We saw me code out the solution and understood it, but can we confirm that we can do it ourselves?

 ## AA Times Project
-- Work on each phase
+- Work on each phase (if you get through phase 1 by the end, you're in good shape)
+- Project is long, but it's a good one to work on our time!!